 If you want a physical job that lets you work with your hands, becoming a construction worker is a great career opportunity for you.
 General labor jobs in construction also let you gain valuable experience if you’re interested in getting a higher-paying role in the skilled trades.
-Below, we share what you need to know about becoming a construction worker, including wages, general duties and career outlook.
+Below, we share what you need to know about becoming a construction worker, including expected wages, general duties of a construction worker and career outlook for construction worker careers.

-The median annual wage for construction laborers and helpers was $17.83 per hour in May 2020, according to the Bureau of Labor Statistics.
+The Bureau of Labor Statistics offers data on median annual wage for construction laborers and helpers was $17.83 per hour in May 2020, according to the BLS.
 Skilled construction workers like electricians and welders have a higher hourly wage.
 However, they have more experience and training than a general laborer.

 Construction workers assist in the building or construction of various projects.
 They may also help with a variety of related duties on the job site.
 For example, these include moving, securing, installing, building, and loading or unloading materials.
 Depending on the job site, they may also be tasked with using heavy and light equipment.

 Where do construction workers work?